Amantini1997/FakeBlog/README.md

 ## Development server

-Run `ng serve` to start the application.
+Run `ng serve` to start the front-end.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `json-server --watch db.json` to start the mock server.
 Navigate to `http://localhost:3000/` to see the data stored.

+Run `node start` to fire both together.

 ## Credentials